-152-147 IT Web Graphics - Flash
+IT Web Graphics - Flash 2.00

 This course will teach students basic design principles, such as color theory and layout, as they relate to interface design and interactive graphics creation.
 Students will use Flash to create graphics, animation, and rollover buttons.
-Web sites and multimedia will be designed and programmed using action script, which is the built in programming language in Flash.
-COREQUISITES: Course 150-105 - Network/Web Concepts, Introduction to
+Web sites and multimedia will be designed and programmed using action script, which is

-152-148 Web Programming Concepts 3.00
+Web Programming Concepts 3.00

 This course teaches students essential Web page development skills.
 Students will learn to develop websites using HTML, XHTML and CSS.
 Students will learn how to write code manually as well as use a GUI authoring tool.
 Students will also learn to insert images, create hyperlinks, and add tables, forms and frames to web pages.
-Other topics include validating their code, recognizing the importance of marketing, and implementing fundamental design concepts.
+Other topics include validating their code, recognizing the importance of marketing. and implementing fundamental design concepts.
 Students will learn how to control web resources with client-side web scripts.
 They will also learn how to analyze elements of a website that will add to its functionality from a client-side perspective.

-152-149 IBM i System Administration
+IBM i System Administration 3.00